For a list of projects in Uganda: click here

 The Uganda Cancer Institute (UCI) is the only cancer treatment and training facility in Uganda.
-In Uganda, six of 10 of the most common cancers are due to infectious diseases.
+In Uganda, six out of ten of the most common cancers are due to infectious diseases.
 Because of its tremendous burden of infection-related cancers, Uganda offers a unique setting to study the impact of infections on the development and clinical course of several cancers.
-Dr. Lawrence Corey (Hutchinson Center president and director) has been instrumental in working with Drs.
-Jackson Orem (UCI director and UCI/Hutchinson Center Cancer Alliance co-director) and Corey Casper (UCI/Hutchinson Center Cancer Alliance co-director and Associate Member at the Hutchinson Center) to plan a new state-of-the-art facility, the first collaborative comprehensive cancer center between an African and US institution.
-Construction of this new US$2.5million state of the art, inpatient and outpatient cancer facility was started in October 2011.
+The UCI is closely affiliated with the Fred Hutchinson Cancer Research Center in Seattle.

-In 2004, Dr. Corey Casper initiated a collaboration with Dr. Jackson Orem to develop effective prevention and treatment strategies for infection-associated cancers to benefit the millions of people in Uganda, the United States and worldwide who suffer from malignancies such as Burkitt lymphoma and Kaposi sarcoma.
-By working closely with Ugandan researchers and oncologists, Center researchers hope to expand their knowledge of infection-related cancers and improve cancer care in Uganda and at home.
-The UCI/Hutchinson Center Cancer Alliance developed a three-pronged approach for addressing the needs of cancer patients in Uganda: 1) conduct cutting-edge research in infection-related cancers to better understand the pathogenesis of these diseases in order to develop and test more effective, efficacious and safer treatment and prevention regimens; 2) improve clinical capacity through provision of medical support and revised clinical protocols for those with infectious cancers; and 3) train clinicians and support staff to enhance local human capacity to sustain research and clinical care activities at the site.
+By working closely with Ugandan researchers and oncologists, researchers at the UCI/Hutchinson Center Cancer Alliance hope to expand their knowledge of infection-related cancers and improve cancer care in Uganda and at home.
+The Center developed a three-pronged approach for addressing the needs of cancer patients in Uganda: 1) conduct cutting-edge research in infection-related cancers to better understand the pathogenesis of these diseases in order to develop and test more effective, efficacious and safer treatment and prevention regimens; 2) improve clinical capacity through provision of medical support and revised clinical protocols for those with infectious cancers; and 3) train clinicians and support staff to enhance local human capacity to sustain research and clinical care activities at the site.